Open source project: go-bytefy

 go install github.com/tiagomelo/go-bytefy/cmd/gobytefy@latest

-This installs the binary into the bin
+This installs the binary into the bin directory of your $GOPATH.

 Check it with: